-- In a double boiler or bowl on top of a small pot of boiling water, melt the chocolate with the remaining 1 Tablespoon of coconut oil.
-When melted, remove from heat.
+- In a double boiler or bowl on top of a small pot of boiling water, melt the chocolate chips with 1 tablespoon of coconut oil over low heat.

-- Put the cups in the freezer to harden quickly once you have coated the bottom and sides of the muffin cups.
-When hardened, take each out and scoop out about 1 Tablespoon of the coconut mixture into each cup and press down gently with the back of the spoon to flatten.
+- Scoop 1 tablespoon of the coconut mixture into each cup and press down gently with the back of the spoon or your fingers to flatten.